June 26, 2019

-If you’re the owner of a solar system or are considering installing a solar system, you may be wondering what impact, if any, this bill will have.
-Turns out, the Clean Energy Jobs Act, if signed, might make solar an even more profitable investment for you and could put more money in your pocket!
+If you’re the owner of a solar system or are considering installing a solar system, you may be wondering what impact, if any, this bill will have on you.
+As it turns out, the Clean Energy Jobs Act will likely make solar an even more profitable investment.

 The Clean Energy Jobs Act, also known as SB 216, creates a new and enhanced Renewable Portfolio Standard (RPS) for Maryland.
 An RPS is a state law that requires utilities to produce a certain amount of electricity through clean and renewable methods.